-Sit so that the white surface or wall is on your right.
+Sit so that the white surface or wall is on your right and have your partner sit a few feet in front of you.
 Hold the bottom of the mirror with your left hand, and put the mirror edge against your nose so that the reflecting surface of the mirror faces sideways, toward the white surface.

-While keeping the mirror edge against your nose, rotate the mirror so that your right eye sees just the reflection of the white wall, while your left eye looks forward at the face of a friend who is sitting a couple of feet away (see diagram).
+While keeping the mirror edge against your nose, angle the mirror so that your right eye sees just the reflection of the white wall, while your left eye looks forward at your partner's face (see diagram).
 Move your hand in front of the white surface as if passing a blackboard eraser over the surface.
-Watch as parts of your friend's face disappear.
+Watch as parts of your friend’s face disappear.

 It will help if your friend is sitting very still against a plain, light-colored background.
 You should also try to keep your own head as still as possible.

-Individuals vary greatly in their ability to perceive this effect; a few people may never succeed in observing it.
-You may have to try this several times.
-Don't give up too soon!
+Individuals vary greatly in their ability to perceive this effect.
+You may have to try several times, and a few people may never succeed in observing it.
+Don’t give up too soon!
 Give yourself time to see the effect.